QR3.1.3 The Double-Slit Experiment

-The double-slit experiment is a simple test carried out over two hundred years ago that still baffles physics today.
-Young shone light through two slits to get an interference pattern on a screen (Figure 3.2).
-Only waves interfere like this, so light is a wave, but why then do its rays hit at a point?
+Young’s double-slit experiment is a simple test carried out over two hundred years ago that still baffles physics today.
+Light shone through two slits gives an interference pattern on a screen (Figure 3.2).
+Only waves interfere like this, so light must be a wave, but why then do its rays hit at a point?
 Conversely, if light is made of particles, why do they interfere like a wave?

 To explain this puzzle, physicists used lasers to send one photon at a time through the slits.
 Each photon then gave a dot on the screen, as a particle would, but over time the dots formed the familiar interference pattern, whose most likely impact was behind the barrier between the slits!
 The effect was independent of time, so one photon shot through the slits each day still gave the same pattern.
 Since a photon can’t know where the last one hit, how can interference occur?

 It seemed that each photon was going through both slits to interfere with itself!
-In an objective world, one could just observe whether a photon went through both slits, but our world doesn’t work like this.
-Detectors placed in the slits to see where the photon goes just fire half the time, as expected.
-A photon always goes by one slit or another, never through both, so interference shouldn’t be possible.
+In an objective world, we could just observe whether a photon went through both slits, but our world doesn’t work like this.
+Detectors placed in both slits to see where the photon goes just fired half the time, as expected, so one photon always went by one slit or another, never through both.
+How then is the interference observed possible?

-The puzzle is that when we look at the slits, there is a photon particle, but when we don’t look, they produce wave interference.
-Imagine if one skier set off, went around both sides of a tree, but still reached the finish line as one skier (Figure 3.3).
+The puzzle is that when we look at the slits, there is just a photon particle, but when we don’t look, it produces interference.
+It is as if one skier set off, went around both sides of a tree, but then still reached the finish line as one skier (Figure 3.3).

 In summary, the problem is: